 A full course of pre-exposure vaccines simplifies and shortens the course of post-exposure treatment and removes the need for rabies immunoglobulin which is in short supply world-wide.

 Tick-Borne Encephalitis (TBE)

-Travellers are at increased risk of exposure during outdoor activities in areas of vegetation (gardens, parks, forest fringes and meadows typically below 1,500 metres).
-Ticks are most active between spring and autumn.
+Travellers are at increased risk of exposure during outdoor activities in areas of vegetation (gardens, parks, meadows, forest fringes and glades).
+Ticks are usually most active between early spring and late autumn.

 Tick-borne encephalitis in Albania

-There is a risk of TBE in areas of the country.
-The transmission season varies; however, ticks are most active during early spring to late autumn (March to November).
+There is a risk of TBE in all areas of this country.
+The transmission season varies, however, ticks are most active during early spring to late autumn.

 - All travellers should avoid tick bites during outdoor activities.

 - Travellers should check their skin regularly for ticks and remove them as soon as possible with a recommended technique.